NyKepler/CerCNsig/README.md

 \~0.1X) of the two control datasets.
 Note, this should not be run in markdown mode due to heavy computation.

-#### 3. ACE absolute copy number analysis: Ploidy and cellularity estimation as well as absolute copy number fitting on QDNAseq segmented relative copy number data.
-[Tools/ACE](https://github.com/NyKepler/CerCNsig/tree/main/Tools/ACE)
+#### 3. [ACE](https://github.com/NyKepler/CerCNsig/tree/main/Tools/ACE) absolute copy number analysis:
+-    Ploidy and cellularity estimation as well as absolute copy number fitting on QDNAseq segmented relative copy number data.

 Absolute copy number estimation (ACE) scales relative copy number signals from chromosomal segments to optimally fit absolute copy